asdas1505/RoboFoot/Code/README.md

 1.  filter():

-	arguments: x              # x is training set
+	arguments: x           (x is training set)

-	return: f 		  # f is preprocessed data with considering only important features.
+	return: f 	       (f is preprocessed data with considering only important features)

 2. ReadData():